Taurochenodeoxycholic acid

 Taurochenodeoxycholic acid is a bile acid formed in the liver of most species, including humans, by conjugation of chenodeoxycholic acid with taurine.
 It is secreted into bile and then into the intestine.
-It is usually ionized at physiologic pH.
-However, although it can be crystallized as the sodium salt.
+It is usually ionized at physiological pH.
+It can be crystallized as the sodium salt.

 It acts as a detergent to solubilize fats in the small intestine and is itself absorbed by active transport in the terminal ileum.

 It is used as a cholagogue and choleretic.

 Substantial evidence indicates that high circulating bile acids promote colon cancer risk.
 In a prospective study, positive associations were observed between prediagnostic plasma levels of seven conjugated bile acid metabolites, including taurochenodeoxycholic acid, and colon cancer risk.